Parental insurance and allowances to parents in Sweden

 - Care allowance for disabled children

-Maintenance support guarantees that children whose parents are living apart receive some support even when the parent who is required to pay maintenance support does not comply.
+Maintenance support guarantees that children whose parents are living apart receive a certain level of maintenance even when the parent who is liable to pay maintenance does not comply.
 It is paid to the parent with whom the child is living or directly to the child.
-The parent who is required to pay must reimburse costs paid from public funds for the maintenance support in full or in part.

-Households with children living at home and households with access rights to children can apply for housing allowance.
+Households with children living at home and households with access rights to children, i.e. children who live in the parent's household at times, may receive housing allowance.
+This allowance can also be paid to young adults up to the age of 29.
 The size of the allowance depends on housing costs, the size of the home, household income and number of children.
-People who do not have children can also apply for housing allowance.
-This applies to people between the ages of 18 and 29 years.

 Gender equality bonus

-The aim of the gender equality bonus is to improve the conditions for gender equality in both parental leave and participation in working life.
-Parents who take an equal number of parental benefit days each receive the maximum bonus.
+The aim of the gender equality bonus is to improve the conditions for gender equality in parental leave and participation in working life.
+Parents who take out an equal number of parental leave days receive the maximum bonus.

 The child-raising allowance is a voluntary municipal allowance that the municipalities can choose to introduce, finance and administer.
 The child-raising allowance provides greater opportunities for parents to stay at home and look after their child while the child is between one and three years of age.

 The Swedish Social Insurance Agency and the Swedish Pensions Agency are the government agencies responsible

 The Swedish Social Insurance Agency (Försäkringskassan) is the government agency responsible for financial support to parents.
 The Agency investigates, decides on and pays out allowances and benefits.

 Child pension and pension rights for childcare years are administered by the Swedish Pensions Agency.